-You can do a variety of things with tabs from the tab bar by clicking and selecting an option, such as closing tabs, refreshing tabs, showing keyboard shortcuts, and more.
+You can do a variety of things with tabs from the tab bar by clicking v and selecting an option, such as closing tabs, refreshing tabs, showing keyboard shortcuts, and more.
 To rearrange a tab, drag it to a new position along the tab bar.
 Tabs maintain their status as primary tabs or subtabs, meaning that you can't move primary tabs to the subtabs bar or vice versa.
-Rearranging tabs isn't available for Internet Explorer® 7.
+Rearranging tabs isn't available for Internet Explorer[®] 7.

 If your administrator has turned on multi-monitor components, you can pop out primary tabs from your browser and drag them to any location on your screen to personalize the way you work.
-Just click and select Pop out primary tabs.
-To return primary tabs to their original browser, click and select Pop tabs back into console.
+Just click 🔽 and select Pop out primary tabs.
+To return primary tabs to their original browser, click v and select Pop tabs back into console.

-To copy the URL of a console tab and send it to another user, click and select next to the tab's name.
+To copy the URL of a console tab and send it to another user, click 🔽 and select 🧭 next to the tab's name.
 If you're sending the URL to a non-console user, choose to create a standard Salesforce URL from the Link to Share dialog box.
 Then, press CTRL+C to copy the URL.
-To add a new tab to your console in which to paste a URL you've copied, click the URL, then click Go!.
+To add a new tab to your console in which to paste a URL you've copied, click + .
+In the text box, press CTRL+V to paste the URL, then click Go!.
 You can paste a console URL or a standard Salesforce URL into a new tab.

-To pin a frequently visited primary tab to the tab bar for quick access, click and select in when a tab is pinned, it's moved to the front of the tab bar and its text is removed to provide more screen space.
-To unpin a tab, click and select in an and select in the tab bar and select in the tab bar and its text is removed to provide more screen space.
-To unpin a tab, click and select in the tab bar and sel
+To pin a frequently visited primary tab to the tab bar for quick access, click 🔽 and select 🚿 .
+When a tab is pinned, it's moved to the front of the tab bar and its text is removed to provide more screen space.
+To unpin a tab, click 🔽 and select 📌 .

-To bookmark a favorite or occasionally visited tab for quick access, click and select.
+To bookmark a favorite or occasionally visited tab for quick access, click 🤜 and select 📕 .
 When a tab is bookmarked, it's moved to the History component in the footer (formerly named Most Recent Tabs).
-To remove a bookmarked tab, click and select and select, or click Remove next to the tab in the History component.
-See View Bookmarks or Recently Used Tabs in a Salesforce Console on page 55.
+To remove a bookmarked tab, click v and select k, or click Remove next to the tab in the History component.
+See View Bookmarks or Recently Used Tabs in a Salesforce Console on page 58.

-- Warning: If you click Cancel on a newly created item that you haven't saved, the item and its tab are deleted and aren't sent to the Recycle Bin. - Note: If your administrator adds custom console components, additional functionality might be available for you to work with in the sidebars next to tabs. - Tip: To reopen the last tab you closed, press SHIFT+C or click and select Reopen last-closed tab.
+Warning: If you click Cancel on a newly created item that you haven't saved, the item and its tab are deleted and aren't sent to the Recycle Bin.

+Note: If your administrator adds custom console components, additional functionality might be available for you to work with in the sidebars next to tabs.

+Tip: To reopen the last tab you closed, press SHIFT+C or click 🔽 and select Reopen last-closed tab.
 You can reopen up to ten closed tabs.